A hearty feta pasta salad with green peppers and tomatoes, pasta salad Greek style.

 Most of the times, we get the bell peppers in a mixed package of three: 1 red, 1 yellow/orange and 1 green.
 I can always use the red and the yellow ones, but we are not particularly keen on the green one.
 It mostly spends a longer time in the fridge than its siblings and gets thrown in a pot of stock eventually.
 It is nice to have a recipe now where the unwanted green bell pepper can actually shine. 🙂

-When it comes to the pasta sort you should use, make sure it is a short kind of pasta.
-I used bow tie pasta because they look cute and I happened to have them in the cellar, but penne, macaroni or fusilli would be fine as well.
+- When it comes to the pasta sort you should use, make sure it is a short kind of pasta.
+I used bow tie pasta because they look cute and I happened to have them in the house, but penne, macaroni or fusilli would be fine as well.

 But it wasn’t!
 It was way too strong for a salad, especially when used in such a large quantity and it ruined the entire salad.
 I almost cried when I had to throw everything away, such a waste of time and ingredients (good olive oil is never cheap and the rest of the ingredients had its price as well).
 So do make sure you know what kind of olive oil you are using!!!!!

-And about the feta cheese: for this particular Greek Pasta Salad – with Green Bell Pepper and Feta I prefer a creamier sort of sheep feta cheese in brine that I also buy in the Turkish store.
+- Feta: I prefer a creamier sort of sheep feta cheese in brine that I also buy in the Turkish store.
 However, if that is unavailable, do use your favorite brand of feta cheese, preferably sheep.

-Make the salad at least 2-3 hours in advance, so that the flavors have time to mingle and the salad has enough time to chill.
-The Greek Pasta Salad – with Green Bell Pepper and Feta keeps well in the fridge, I’ve made a double batch last time and it was way too much, after two days in the fridge it still tasted good.
+Make the feta pasta salad at least 2-3 hours in advance, so that the flavors have time to mingle and the salad has enough time to chill.
+The pasta salad with feta keeps well in the fridge, I’ve made a double batch last time and it was way too much, after two days in the fridge it still tasted good.

-Stir the salad again before serving it, taste it and adjust the taste again, if necessary, with more vinegar, lemon juice, salt and pepper.
+Stir the salad before serving it and adjust the taste again, if necessary, with more vinegar, lemon juice, salt and pepper.

 Other Mediterranean recipes: